mkdocs/mkdocs/docs/dev-guide/themes.md

 ## Supporting theme localization/translation

 While the built-in themes provide support for [localization/translation] of templates, custom themes and third-party themes may choose not to.
-However, when they do provide support, it would generally be best for users if all themes used the same method for choosing a language/locale.
-Therefore, it is recommended that the locale be configured using the `locale` setting of the `theme` configuration option.
-See [Theme Configuration] for details.
+Regardless, the [`locale`](#locale) setting of the `theme` configuration option is always present and is relied upon by other parts of the system.
+Therefore, it is recommended that all third-party themes use the same setting for designating language regardless of the system they use for translation.
+In that way, users will experience consistent behavior regardless of the theme they may choose.

 The method for managing translations is up to the developers of a theme.
 However, if a theme developer chooses to use the same mechanisms used by the